bouvet/ASP.NET-Core/Labs/3 - Introduction to Routing & MVC.md

 1. Experiment with changing the order the routes are added and observe what affect that has on which route is matched for a given URL

 # Add MVC
-1. Open `project.json` and add "Microsoft.AspNet.Mvc" to the `dependencies` section:
+1. Open `project.json` and add "Microsoft.AspNetCore.Mvc" to the `dependencies` section:

   ``` JSON
   "dependencies": {